OpenJAC/JAC.jl/README.md

     rate*, but without that the atoms can leave the *pre-specified space of sublevels*.
 In particular, I here plan to consider the interaction of atoms and ions with pulses of different shape, polarization strength and duration.
+7. **Atomic descriptors**: In building models for machine learning, the definition of proper (atomic) descriptors or *feature transformations* is central for predicting the physical properties and behaviour of atoms and ions; here, we shall provide various of such descriptors useful for atomic physics.
-7. **Semi-empirical estimates** of atomic properties, such as cross sections, stopping powers, asymptotic behaviour, etc. These *estimates* often refer to simple model computations or the use of fit functions.
+8. **Semi-empirical estimates** of atomic properties, such as cross sections, stopping powers, asymptotic behaviour, etc. These *estimates* often refer to simple model computations or the use of fit functions.
     They are only implemented when data are needed but no *ab-initio* computations of the properties are feasible otherwise.
-8. **Symbolic evaluation of expressions from Racah's algebra**: This kind refers to the algebraic transformation and simplification of (Racah) expressions, which may generally include any number of Wigner n-j symbols of different kind as well as (various integrals over) the spherical harmonics, the Wigner rotation matrices and the Kronecker and triangular deltas.
+9. **Symbolic evaluation of expressions from Racah's algebra**: This kind refers to the algebraic transformation and simplification of (Racah) expressions, which may generally include any number of Wigner n-j symbols of different kind as well as (various integrals over) the spherical harmonics, the Wigner rotation matrices and the Kronecker and triangular deltas.
 Of course, the complexity of such *Racah expressions* increases